 I can approach a pup very closely.
 Is something wrong with it?
 No. Young pups often have not developed a protective wariness (escape response) and will regard humans with curiosity or indifference.
 This does not mean it is sick or injured.
 However, adult seals are wary of humans and its mother will not return if people or dogs are close by.
 Please stay away.

 Why are some harbor seal pups grey and spotted, while others are white and fluffy?
-The fluffy white (or yellow/grey) coat is called a lanugo coat, and is typically shed in utero before the pup is born.
+The fluffy white (or yellow/silver) coat is called a lanugo coat, and is typically shed in utero before the pup is born.
 A pup with a lanugo coat has been born prematurely.
 These premature pups are particularly vulnerable and have only about a 10% survival rate.
 Full term pups appear gray to black with short fur and spots, similar to adults.
 For more information, see this NOAA factsheet on lanugo pups.

-SJCMMSN would not be possible without the dedication of our volunteers.
+The success of TWMMMRP would not be possible without the dedication of our volunteers.
 There are over ninety people on eight islands who volunteer their time to help us investigate strandings, educate the public, and conduct necropsies.
 Most of our volunteers are “on-call.”
 When we have a stranding in their area, we may contact them to see if they are available to investigate or assist.

 Follow us on Facebook and Instagram